Living in this day and age is expensive.

 So where do we put it all?
 It goes in the fridge, freezer, pantry and …. the (now jokingly called) ‘Apocalypse shelf’ in one of our cupboards.
-The store of toiletries all goes in the laundry cupboards.
+The store of toiletries (think tissues, detergent, tooth paste) all goes in the laundry cupboards.
 By the end of the month, they are all pretty empty and it makes it easy to start again 🙂

 If any of you are still reading, well done, and yes, I realise, as my husband lovingly tells me, I am an organisational freak!
 I also love numbers so I broke down our expenditure and this is what I have discovered:

-It costs us, on average, between $5.50 and $6 per day, per person to live (roughly $0.60c of that is meat).
-This works out to between $230 and $250 a week for 6 people.
-Not so bad considering the $150 a week challenge that I mentioned earlier was for 4 people ($225 for 6 people then).
-This cost is all of our food (every meal and snack), all of our toiletries, washing powders, gladwrap, cleaning products etc etc.
+It costs us, on average, about $8 per day, per person to live.
+This works out to about $335 a week for 6 people.
+Not very close the to the $150 a week challenge (I guess $225 for 6 people?).
+This cost is all of our food (every meal and snack), all of our toiletries and consumables etc etc.

 My 2 other tips for making your budget stretch when it’s tight are:

 - Cook in bulk and deliberately freeze meals

 - grow as much as you can yourself (even if it just some fresh herbs in pots!), and